-Dreaming about people who have passed away can be unsettling to say the least, even more so when the person who has died behaves in a way which is unkind or unexpected in the dream.
+Dreaming about people who have passed away can be unsettling, even more so when the person who has died behaves in a way which is unkind or unexpected in the dream.
 I have worked with dreams following bereavement for many years, particularly those bereaved by murder and suicide and it’s not uncommon for people to describe what you have.

-It can be useful to explore the relationship you had with these people and consider if there is any “unfinished business”; perhaps a conversation you wish you’d had.
+It can be useful to explore the relationship you had with these people and consider if there is any “unfinished business” or unresolved thoughts and feelings, perhaps a conversation you wish you’d had.
 It may be that you feel guilty about things which were said or done prior to their passing or you may wish you had done more to prevent their death happening, however impossible or unlikely this may have been.
 You may also wish they had done more to be with you.
 These types of dreams are common after someone takes their own life.